Balooga/centos-vagrant-dev/README.md

     apm install rst-preview-pandoc
     ```

-2. To enable real-time PlantUML preview;
+2. To enable real-time PlantUML preview in Atom;
    *Packages->PlantUML Preview->Toggle*

-3. PlantUML; The following must be configured in Atom in order to use the
+3. The following must be configured in Atom in order to use the
    `plantuml-preview` package.
    *Edit->Preferences->Packages->plantuml-preview->Settings*
   ```